On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

 \section{Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind}

-In this section and in the next one, we restrict our attention to linearly elastic generalised membrane shells of the first kind.
+In this section and in the next one, we restrict our attention to \emph{linearly elastic generalised membrane shells of the first kind}.

-This section is devoted to showing, in the same spirit as~\cite{CiaLods1996d} (see also Theorem~5.6-1 of~\cite{Ciarlet2000}), that the solutions $\bm{u}(\varepsilon)$ of the (scaled) three-dimensional problems~\ref{problem0scaled} converge - as $\varepsilon$ approaches zero - to the solution of a two-dimensional limit variational problem, denoted by $\mathcal{P}_M^\sharp(\omega)$ in what follows.
+This section is devoted to showing, in the same spirit as~\cite{CiaLods1996d} (see also Theorem~5.6-1 of~\cite{Ciarlet2000}), that the solutions $\bm{u}(\varepsilon)$ of the (scaled) three-dimensional problems~\ref{problem0scaled} converge, as $\varepsilon$ approaches zero, to the solution of a two-dimensional limit variational problem, denoted by $\mathcal{P}_M^\sharp(\omega)$ in what follows.

-We will show that the solutions $\bm{u}(\varepsilon)$ for Problem~\ref{problem0scaled} converge in the completion of the space $\bm{V}(\Omega)$ with respect to the norm $|\cdot|_\Omega^M$.
-As a result, the two-dimensional limit model we shall recover as a result of the completion of the forthcoming asymptotic analysis will be an \emph{abstract variational inequality} for which the competitors to the role of solution will vary in the abstract completion of a non-empty, closed, and convex set with respect to a certain norm.
+We will show that the solutions $\bm{u}(\varepsilon)$ for Problem~\ref{problem0scaled} converge in the \emph{completion of the space} $\bm{V}(\Omega)$ \emph{with respect to the norm} $|\cdot|_\Omega^M$.
+As a result, the two-dimensional limit model that we shall recover will be an \emph{abstract variational inequality} whose solution lies in the abstract completion of a non-empty, closed, and convex set with respect to a certain norm.